UniversalDependencies/docs/ext-feat-index.md

 The following features are included in the universal standard, but some values are missing there:

 * <a href="u/feat/PronType.html"><tt>PronType</tt></a>`=Exc` … exclamative pronoun or determiner.
 It expresses the speaker's surprise towards the modified noun, e.g. _what_ in _<b>What</b> a surprise!_ In many languages, exclamative determiners are recruited from the set of interrogative determiners.
 Therefore, not all tagsets distinguish them.
 For instance, they are distinguished in Spanish (es::conll2009), Catalan (ca::conll2009) and Persian (fa::conll).
+* New value 'opt' of the feature 'mood': optative mood in Ancient Greek and Turkish, to express wishes:
+  "May you have a long life!"
+"If only I were rich!"
+* New value 'des' of the feature 'mood': desiderative mood in Turkish: "He wants to come."
+* New value 'nec' of the feature 'mood': necessitative mood in Turkish: "He must come.
+He should come."
+* New value 'mid' of the feature 'voice': middle voice in Ancient Greek.
+(The mediopassive voice can be expressed as 'mid|pass'.)
+* New value 'rcp' of the feature 'voice': reciprocal (Turkish "kar&#305;şt&#305;", "tutuştular")
+* New value 'cau' of the feature 'voice': causative (Turkish "kar&#305;şt&#305;r&#305;yor" ("is confusing"))
+* New value 'int' of the feature 'voice': intensive voice/aspect (the PIEL binyan) in Hebrew.

 There are automatically generated approximate
 <a href="tagset-conversion/">conversion tables</a>